greg-raven/Department-21/_posts/2009-09-01-to-my-friends-who-enjoy-a-glass-of-wine-and-those-who-dont.md

 ---
-title: 'To my friends who enjoy a glass of wine, and those who don’t'
+title: "To my friends who enjoy a glass of wine, and those who don't"
 author: 'Noam Sain'
 layout: post
 ---